akipingu/powergene/README.md

 2. Simulate mosquitoes counts/abundance by specifying the number of chambers per treatment, e.g., n.ch.per.trt = 4, expected mosquitoes
-    to be recaptured from a control chamber, e.g., lambda=50, intervention effect, e.g., interv.effect = 0.8 for 80% effect, and
+    to be recaptured from a control chamber, e.g., lambda=50, intervention effect, e.g., intvn.effect = 0.8 for 80% effect, and
     chamber-level variance, e.g., chamber.var = 0.1807.
 The resultant
     number of mosquitoes will be either with random effect included or without including the random effect.
 Below, columns 4, 5 and 6